 A stye is a reddish bump that resembles a pimple on the eyelid.
-That bump would be filled with put and look inflamed.
+It is at the junction of the eyelash with the eyelid.
+That bump would be filled with pus and look inflamed.
 The pus gets collected within the stye, which appears as a yellowish spot on the center of the bump.

 Types of styes(2)

 Internal styes: These styes occur inside the eye, near the eyelid margin, because of clogged tarsal glands (which are present along the rims of the eyelids), that develop due to the bacterial infection.
 These are more painful and tend to last longer.

 External styes: When the bacteria infect the glands present near the eyelashes (glands of Zeis or Moll), external styes occur.